 Urban Meyer got his start in coaching at Saint Xavier High School in Cincinnati, where he interned as a defensive backs coach.
 He then stepped into the role of graduate assistant coach of tight ends at Ohio State and studied under head coach Earle Bruce.

-Meyer earned an assistant coaching gig at Illinois State shortly after, and he followed that up with successful assistant coaching stints at Colorado and Notre Dame.
+Meyer earned an assistant coaching gig at Illinois State shortly after, and he followed that up with successful assistant coaching stints at Colorado State and Notre Dame.

 He earned his first job as a head football coach at Bowling Green University in 2001.
 Across two seasons at Bowling Green, Meyer accumulated a 17-6 record and managed to bring Bowling Green into the Associated Press' Top 25 rankings.